vuestorefront/storefront-ui/apps/docs/development/rules.md

 ## Naming

-- component name should be prefixed with `Vsf` string;
+- component name should be prefixed with `Sf` string;
 - each components should be placed in dedicated directory
-  - `packages/sfui/frameworks/vue/VsfComponentName/VsfComponentName.vue`
+  - `packages/sfui/frameworks/vue/SfComponentName/SfComponentName.vue`
-  - `packages/sfui/frameworks/react/VsfComponentName/VsfComponentName.tsx`
+  - `packages/sfui/frameworks/react/SfComponentName/SfComponentName.tsx`

 ## Prop naming